Yoel-Perman-Brilliant/Project-CodeMonkey/docs/README.md

 This project let them write a simple code to drive the robot around and surpass obstacles that stand in its way. <br>
 The kids leans to code basic Java programs by calling the pre-written functions like `moveForwardInSeconds`, `turnLeftInAngle`, and others. <br>
-based on <a href="https://github.com/Spikes-2212-Programming-Guild/Freshman-Presentation-2021">this</a> code.
+Based on <a href="https://github.com/Spikes-2212-Programming-Guild/Freshman-Presentation-2021">this</a> code.

 <span style="color: #00156E">
 <h2>If you want to use it, you can!</h2>